On the almost-principal minors of a symmetric matrix: Sequences not containing an

 \item If $B=A(K_2) \oplus A(K_2) \oplus \cdots \oplus A(K_2) \oplus O _k$ for some integer $k$ with $0 \leq k \leq n-2$, then $\apr(B) = \tt S\overline{NS} \overline{N}$, with $\tt \overline{N}$ containing $k$ copies of $\tt N$. \een \end{lem}

-\bpf The verification of Statements (1) and (2) will be omitted, since it is trivial.
-Statement (3) will be established by examining two cases.
+\bpf The verification of Statements (1) and (2) is omitted, since it is trivial.
+Statement (3) is established by examining two cases.
 First, consider the case when $B=A(K_2) \oplus O_k$ with $k \geq 1$.
 In that case, obviously, $a_1 = \tt S$, and, since every almost-principal submatrix of $B$ of order 2 or larger would contain a zero row or a zero column, we would have $\apr(B) = {\tt SN} \overline{\tt N}$.